gtchakama/palette-genius/README.md

-Sure, here's an example of a README file for this project:

 # Palette Genius

 Palette Genius is a Node.js package that generates random color palettes based on a specified brand.
 You can also specify a custom number of colors for each palette.